manulauria/GettingCleaningData/codebook.md

 - angle(Y,gravityMean)
 - angle(Z,gravityMean)

-A total of 86 mean of mean/std columns
+A total of 86 mean of mean/std columns are present in the tidy set.
+The names are as per the original feature names, though they really represent the means of those quantities.
+The initial column naming had the feature appended by
+"-mean()" or "-std()" or "-meanFreq()" and (when the feature is tri-axial) by
+"-X", "-Y", "-Z".